accarniel/FESTIval/docs/publications.md

 * [Carniel, A. C.; Ciferri, R. R.; Ciferri, C. D. A. Spatial Datasets for Conducting Experimental Evaluations of Spatial Indices.
 In Proceedings of the 32nd Brazilian Symposium on Databases (SBBD) - Workshop Dataset Showcase, p.
 286-295, 2017.](https://www.researchgate.net/publication/320270968_Spatial_Datasets_for_Conducting_Experimental_Evaluations_of_Spatial_Indices)

-Originally, FESTIval has been developed in the context of a **Ph.D. work**.
+Originally, FESTIval has been developed in the context of the **Ph.D. work** of [Anderson C. Carniel](https://accarniel.github.io/).
 The main goals of this Ph.D. work are described in:

 * [Carniel, A. C.; Ciferri, C. D. A. Spatial Indexing in Flash Memories: Proposal of an Efficient and Robust Spatial Index with Durability.
 In Proceedings of the Satellite Events of the 31st Brazilian Symposium on Databases (SBBD), p.
 66-73, 2016.](http://sbbd2016.fpc.ufba.br/sbbd2016/wtdbd/wtdbd-2016_paper_8.pdf)
 * [Carniel, A. C. Spatial Indexing on Flash-based Solid State Drives.
 In Proceedings of the VLDB 2018 PhD Workshop, p.
 1-4, 2018.](http://ceur-ws.org/Vol-2175/paper09.pdf)